chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Connect Chef Infra Servers to Chef Automate

-The _Chef Infra Server_ panel starts out with an empty list of servers.
+The _Chef Infra Server_ panel starts with an empty list of servers.

-To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server** which will request the name, FQDN, and IP address of your Chef Infra Server:
+To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server**, which will request the name, FQDN, and IP address of your Chef Infra Server:

 {{< figure src="/images/automate/add-chef-server-popup-menu.png" width="500" alt="Add Chef Server Form">}}